-- Employees may request a Personal Leave for time off in excess of five continuous workdays that is otherwise not covered by other University leave and/or benefit programs.
-Employees must apply for and receive approval before utilizing Personal/Discretionary Leave. - A bargaining unit member, following FMLA or OFLA, or any other type of leave provided under law or in this CBA, whose leave ends in the middle of a term may seek personal/discretionary leave until the end of the term, subject to department or unit approval The University will extend job protections for members using this trailing discretionary leave, and those members will have priority access to the DSLB in order to have benefit continuation.
+Employees may request a Personal Leave for time off in excess of five continuous workdays that is otherwise not covered by other University leave and/or benefit programs.
+Employees must apply for and receive approval before utilizing Personal/Discretionary Leave.